 - To unambiguously identify satellites as soon as possible after deployment

 As we mentioned above, early satellite identification and tracking are of primary importance as they allow the operations team to act fast and address possible issues early on.
-Be it communications or altitude-related issues they should be dealt with swiftly, especially since failure to do so promptly, might render an operation unsuccessful.
+Be it communications or altitude-related issues, they should be dealt with swiftly, especially since failure to do so promptly might render an operation unsuccessful.
 QUBIK-1 and QUBIK-2 are designed to enable easy RF Identification during the LEO Phase.

 - Generate or update existing orbital elements based on Doppler curve tracking of satellite transmissions

 The process of identification and tracking becomes even more complicated.
 As is often the case, nanosatellites and microsatellites are deployed in numbers, many together, from the same launch vehicle and flying in the same orbit.
 Distinguishing between them and tracking is a daunting task, puzzling the teams as the operators of these satellites often rely only on external tracking alone.
 They rely on the only available public resource providing orbital elements, and that is the Combined Space Operations Center (CSpOC) (through their space-track.org dissemination website.)
-Nevertheless, things get even more perplexed for operators as in addition to crowded deployments the small radar cross-section makes identification via CSpOC quite a challenge.
+Nevertheless, things get even more perplexed for operators as, in addition to crowded deployments, the small radar cross-section makes identification via CSpOC quite a challenge.
 Both of these parameters are the cause of significant delays in the publishing of the initial orbital elements.
-It can take up to a few weeks to identify a satellite accurately, and sometimes they might not be identified at all.
+It can take up to a few weeks to identify a satellite accurately, and sometimes it might not be identified at all.

-For dealing with the issues of misidentification and no-identification at all, for the QUBIK PocketQubes passive Doppler tracking will be utilised.
+For dealing with the issues of misidentification and no-identification at all, for the QUBIK PocketQubes, passive Doppler tracking will be utilised.
 This will be facilitated through SatNOGS (the global network of satellite ground stations) in order to independently determine orbital elements during the Launch and Early Orbit Phase.

 - Extensively explore objectives 1 and 2 and do so in a way that adheres to the Principles of the Libre Space Manifesto.

 All LSF’s operations and projects are led forward by the Principles of the Libre Space Manifesto, which constitutes the operational framework of all LSF processes.
-This means that the objectives mentioned above will be explored accordingly; in a scalable and open-source way with the data collected being distributed openly for everyone to have access.
+This means that the objectives mentioned above will be explored accordingly; in a scalable and open-source way, with the data collected being distributed openly for everyone to have access.

 - Create a reusable, open-source PocketQube Platform.